Teichlab/basecloud/README.md

 * **Julia**
 * **samtools, bcftools, biobambam2, bedtools**

 If you don't see your preferred package on here, do not despair!
-A lot of the installed options come with a truckload of dependencies, so your everyday utility (ggplot2, numpy, that sort of stuff) is here.
-And if it isn't here, you have the power to install more stuff within R/Rstudio, or via `sudo pip3` for python.
+A lot of the installed options come with a truckload of dependencies, so your everyday utility (ggplot2, numpy etc.) is here.
+And if it isn't here, you have the power to install more things within R/Rstudio, or via `sudo pip3` for python.
 There's also `apt-get` for more all-purpose stuff.
-The cloud does not come with mapping/genomics stuff built in, those pipelines are supported by the second template mapcloud.
+The cloud does not come with mapping/genomics tools built in, those pipelines are supported by the second template mapcloud.

 ### Basic OpenStack things